MelissaHarper/MelissaHarper.github.io/_posts/2023-01-05-excel_call_center_dashboard.md

 Above is a screenshot of an interactive dashboard I created in excel.
 It features dynamic charts that update when the workbook is opened and filters that allow the user to interact with the charts by filtering segmented data.

 "Melissa, why not just use one of the myriad of visualization tools that allow for ultimate customization?"
 Great question, internet stranger.
-The average user is often intimidated by specialized tools and, understandably, prefer programs with which they are familiar.
+The average user can feel intimidated by specialized tools and, understandably, prefer programs with which they are familiar.
 This lead me to explore ways I could create a dashboard within excel that still provided the dynamic and interactive features of specialized visualization tools.

 ### Dynamic